thoqbk/pdf-query/README.md

 # PDF Query using OpenAI API

-A simple solution for data retrival from a large PDF file
+A simple solution for data retrival from large PDF files

 ## Context
 The OpenAI API introduces a new programmable approach for retrieving data from a raw text file using AI.
 We can easily create a prompt by combining raw text content and the data fields we wish to extract from the text.
 We then send this prompt to OpenAI in string format.
 By using a well-crafted prompt, we can also specify the desired response format, such as JSON or YAML, which greatly enhances the convenience of the extraction process.
 A great example exemplifying this is as follows: